DrgnRanger/skeleton-char-sheet/Skeleton 1st Edition/Readme.md

-## Character Sheet for Skeleton 1st Edition
+## Official Character Sheet for Skeleton 1st Edition
 Made by DrgnRanger

 ### Changelog
+**v1.41 (09-19-2021)**
+* added first big config option and moved exhaustion toggle to be under that section
+* changed additional items to be another repeating section with drop-dwon descriptions
+* added drop-down descriptions for boons/curses as well as optional counting resources
+* added a section for luck tokens

 **v1.40 (09-10-2021)**
 * added repeating sections for boons/curses
 * edited layout of sheet to create better stylized pieces